Fawlty Towers: Series 2 (1979)

 The second series was transmitted three-and-a-half years later, with the first episode being broadcast on 19 February 1979.
 Due to an industrial dispute at the BBC, which resulted in a strike, the final episode was not completed until well after the others, being finally shown as a one-off instalment on 25 October 1979.
 The cancelled episode on 19 March was replaced with a repeat of "Gourmet Night" from series 1.
-In the second series the anagrams were created by Ian McClane, Bob Spier's assistant floor manager.
+In the second series the anagrams were created by Ian McClane, the assistant floor manager.
+However, the only one which is actually a true anagram for the hotel's name is "Flowery Twats", created for "The Anniversary".